AshiqSazid/Chatbot/README.md

 ## Usage
 1. Open a browser and go to `http://127.0.0.1:8000/`
-2. Register or log in to start chatting with the AI bot.
+2. Register or log in to start chatting with the CHat bot.
 3. Manage conversations from the chatbot interface.
 ## Contributing
 Contributions are welcome!
 Fork the repository, make your changes, and submit a pull request,or mail ashiqsazid494@gmail.com